-With the death earlier this month of filmmaker Leon Gast, many fight fans are fondly recalling his most celebrated creation, a much-loved documentary which somehow seems as fresh today as when it was released 25 years ago.
-More than two decades in the making, the Academy Award-winning When We Were Kings chronicles a most historic heavyweight duel, the 1974 clash between Muhammad Ali and George Foreman in Kinshasa, Zaire, in which “The Greatest” regained the world title.
+More than twenty-five years after its long-awaited release, the Academy Award-winning When We Were Kings remains one of the finest boxing documentaries ever made.
+The film chronicles a most historic heavyweight duel, the 1974 clash between Muhammad Ali and George Foreman in Kinshasa, Zaire, in which “The Greatest” regained the world title.
 Bolstered by compelling interviews, the film introduces us to a plethora of memorable characters who highlight the cultural importance of “The Rumble in the Jungle,” though the actual fight is never an afterthought, and Ali’s beautifully orchestrated eighth round knockout of Foreman provides a moving climax to a slick film.
 It is a decidedly glowing remembrance of the force Muhammad Ali once was, but this subjectivity aside, When We Were Kings is magnificent documentary art.

 The film provides the historical context of Ali vs Foreman through footage of the violence which accompanied the transition of the Belgian Congo to the newly named ‘Zaire’ and the rise of Mobutu Sese Seko, the dictator who helped bring Ali vs Foreman to Kinshasa by promising each fighter five million dollars.
 Racial politics permeated the event and were seized upon by Ali.
 The Muslim challenger, who had been stripped of his world title after he refused to be drafted into the Vietnam War, positions himself as the true African in contrast to the presumably more Americanized Foreman, while George does himself no favors by attending his first press conference in Zaire accompanied by a German Sheppard, the same breed of dog which the Belgians had used to subdue the Congolese.
 In addition to the big fight, a music festival featuring stars such as James Brown and B.B.
 King took place, adding further cultural weight to a spectacle that, as Ali states with characteristic grandiosity, “is the first assembly of the American black man in Africa in the history of the world.”